 Q. What role does the media play in festivals, do you think?

 Answer: I guess that different electronic media and print media play an important role in making certain festivals, if not all, popular among the public mostly because of “commercial” reasons.
-For example, if certain media presents “new year festival” in a “glamorous” manner, it is doing so because it wants to help some companies promote and sell their products during that festival period.
-Of course, some media do try to talk about festivals and present them in a “sombre” mood in order to help people understand its “true appeal” from time to time, but that’s just not too common.
+For example, if certain media presents “New Year festival” in a “glamorous” manner, it is doing so because it wants to help some companies promote and sell their products during that festival period.
+Of course, some media do try to talk about festivals and present them in a “sombre” mood in order to help people understand their “true appeal” from time to time, but that’s just not too common.

 Answer: I think it is good, generally speaking, to watch festivals on TV if one wants to learn about them as in how they are celebrated, what time of the year they are celebrated, or for what reasons they are celebrated.
 And once people manage to find the answers to those questions, they usually learn to appreciate and respect the diversities within different cultures, religions and lifestyles at the same time, which is certainly good for co-existence in an otherwise “divided” world.